OMerkel/UCThello/README.md

 <img src='http://omerkel.github.io/UCThello/res/mcts_1_typical_mcts_states.svg' />

-The repetitive MCTS algorithm is modelled to perform four main states typically called
+The iterative MCTS algorithm is modelled to perform four main states typically called
 * Selection,
 * Expansion,
 * Simulation, and
 * Backpropagation.
 See [Chaslot, 2010]

+First step or state in an MCTS algorithm iteration is the <b>Selection</b>.
+Objective of the Selection is to retrieve a path beginning at the root node towards a selected leaf node from the search tree.
+The search tree is fixed in the Selection state.
+It grows in a later state of the algorithm by getting more nodes on each iteration of the MCTS.
+Only exception is when a selected path has a final leaf node that is a terminal node.
+A terminal node simply is a move representation of an end of game situation according to the rules.
+The root node represents the current game or problem domain situation.
+To traverse the search tree from the root node towards the leaf nodes simply means to follow a possible predicted variant of game play.

 #References